sumantripuraneni/secrets-sync-operator/README.md

   name: hvaultsecretssync-sample-testing                                      ## Name of custom resource
   namespace: suman-hvault-01                                                  ## Namespace to create custom resource
 spec:
   serviceaccount: internal-app                                                ## Instructs service account to use to run "secrets-sync-agent".
-Default to "default" SA
+Optional and Defaults to "default" SA
   loglevel: DEBUG                                                             ## Instructs level of logging.
-Defaults to "INFO"
+Optional and Defaults to "INFO"
   secretsRefreshSeconds: 300                                                  ## Instructs how frequent to check and refresh secrets.
-Defaults to "3600" seconds
+Optional and Defaults to "3600" seconds
   connectionInfo:                                                             ## vault connection details
     VAULT_ADDR: http://52.116.136.244:8200/
     VAULT_LOGIN_ENDPOINT: v1/auth/kubernetes/login